pworth1971/layer-cake/README.md

 there is an alternative way to add them that could possiby be effective.

-## Datasets in Scope

-Layer Cake is designed to combine pretrained embeddings of different types with different datasets across the text classification spectrum, with support for a range of datasets that cover news, medical, and review type data, some of which are multi-label datasets where a given doc in a given dataset can belong to multiple classes, or single-label data where a given doc for a given dataset can belong to just one class or label.

-The following datasets are supported, each of which is generally available for research purposes but in some cases (like RCV1) must be requested specifically from the provider.

-### BBC News
-Description: A dataset consisting of 2225 documents from the BBC news website corresponding to stories in five topical areas from 2004-2005.
-Classes: 5 (e.g., Business, Entertainment, Politics, Sport, Tech)
-Type: Single-label classification
-Size: Approximately 2,225 docs, 6.7MB
-License: Typically used for educational and research purposes, though the specific license terms are not detailed on the download page.
-Misc: good for testing as the relative size is small

-### Reuters-21578
-Description: One of the most commonly used datasets for text categorization.
-It contains thousands of documents categorized into multiple classes which makes it a multi-label dataset.
-Classes: 115
-Type: Multi-label classification
-Size: Roughly 21,578 docs, 64MB
-Access: Reuters-21578 on UCI
-License: Free for research purposes, but usage in commercial projects should be checked with Reuters.
-Misc: Classes are not very well balanced and this causes problems with sone of the f1 summary data for some models

-### 20 Newsgroups
-Description: A collection of approximately 20,000 newsgroup documents, partitioned (nearly) evenly across 20 different newsgroups.
-Classes: 20 (various topics such as sports, religion, hardware, etc.)
-Type: Single-label classification
-Size: About 20,000 docs, 15MB
-Access: Available via Scikit-Learn's dataset utilities or 20 Newsgroups
-License: Public domain
-Misc: good baseline single-label test case, very well benchmarked

-### ArXiv
-Description: A dataset derived from ArXiv papers, typically used for categorizing scientific papers into multiple classes based on their subjects.
-Classes: 58 (scientific fields)
-Type: Multi-label classification
-Size: 5.5GB
-License: Depends on the specifics of data usage; generally, data used for academic research without redistribution is allowed.
-Misc: Special preprocessing requirements due to nature of underlying docs.

-### ArXiv Protoformer
-Description: A potentially derivative dataset from the ArXiv collection focusing on a smaller subset of topics or a specific preprocessing pipeline.
-Classes: 10 (subset or specific topics within the broader ArXiv classification)
-Type: Single-label classification
-Size: 147 MB
-Access and License: Likely a custom dataset; access and licensing would depend on the creator's setup or the project specifications.

-### OHSUMED
-Description: A subset of the MEDLINE database, which is a bibliographic database of important, peer-reviewed medical literature maintained by the National Library of Medicine.
-Classes: 23 (medical subject headings)
-Type: Multi-label classification
-Size: Approximately 348,000 citations (abstracts), 387 MB
-Access: OHSUMED on UCI
-License: Generally used for academic and research purposes; specific licensing terms would need to be confirmed.

-### IMDb
-Description: A dataset for binary sentiment classification consisting of movie reviews from the IMDb site labeled as positive or negative.
-Classes: 2 (Positive, Negative)
-Type: Single-label classification
-Size: 694 MB
-Access: IMDb Reviews Dataset
-License: For non-commercial use only.

-### RCV1 (Reuters Corpus Volume 1)
-Description: An archive of over 800,000 manually categorized newswire stories made available by Reuters, Ltd. for research purposes.
-Classes: 101 (various topics)
-Type: Multi-label classification
-Size: Over 800,000 docs, 7.4 GB
-License: Available for research purposes; usage beyond this scope should be confirmed with the distributor (ie Reuters).
-Misc: Very large dataset, requires significant compute power.
-Good for testing scalaability of models and underlying representation.

-## Language Models in Scope

-### GloVe (Global Vectors for Word Representation)
-Model in use: GloVe 840B 300d
-Architecture: GloVe is an unsupervised learning algorithm for obtaining vector representations for words by aggregating global word-word co-occurrence statistics from a corpus.
-Training Data: The model is trained on 840 billion tokens from a dataset aggregated from web data (Common Crawl).
-Salient Features: Each word is represented by a 300-dimensional vector.
-The model captures both semantic and syntactic information of words.
-Reference: Pennington, Jeffrey, et al. "Glove: Global vectors for word representation."
-Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP).
-2014.

-### Word2Vec
-Model in use: GoogleNews-vectors-negative300
-Architecture: Word2Vec is a group of related models used to produce word embeddings.
-These models are shallow, two-layer neural networks that are trained to reconstruct linguistic contexts of words.
-Training Data: Trained on roughly 100 billion words from the Google News dataset.
-Salient Features: The model uses 300-dimensional vectors and is case-sensitive.
-Reference: Mikolov, Tomas, et al. "Efficient Estimation of Word Representations in Vector Space."
-ICLR Workshop Papers.
-2013.

-### FastText
-Model in use: crawl-300d-2M.vec
-Architecture: FastText extends Word2Vec to consider subword information (character n-grams), allowing it to generate word embeddings for out-of-vocabulary words.
-Training Data: Trained on Common Crawl and Wikipedia using CBOW with position-weights, with character n-grams of length 5, a window of size 5, and 10 negatives.
-Salient Features: Produces 300-dimensional vectors, supports 157 languages, and is case-insensitive.
-Reference: Bojanowski, Piotr, et al. "Enriching Word Vectors with Subword Information."
-Transactions of the Association for Computational Linguistics 5 (2017): 135-146.

-### BERT (Bidirectional Encoder Representations from Transformers)
-Model in use: bert-base-uncased
-Architecture: BERT is a transformer-based model known for its deep bidirectionality, which allows it to contextually understand both the left and right context in all layers.
-Training Data: Trained on the BooksCorpus (800M words) and English Wikipedia (2,500M words).
-Salient Features: The base model uses 12 layers (transformer blocks), has 768 hidden units, 12 heads, and is case-insensitive.
-Reference: Devlin, Jacob, et al. "BERT: Pre-training of deep bidirectional transformers for language understanding."
-NAACL HLT 2019.

-### RoBERTa (Robustly Optimized BERT Approach)
-Model in use: roberta-base
-Architecture: RoBERTa iterates on BERT's architecture by modifying key hyperparameters, removing the next-sentence pretraining objective, and training with much larger mini-batches and learning rates.
-Training Data: Trained on more data than BERT and also on more languages.
-Salient Features: Uses the same model size as BERT-base and is case-sensitive.
-Reference: Liu, Yinhan, et al. "RoBERTa: A robustly optimized BERT pretraining approach." arXiv preprint arXiv:1907.11692 (2019).

-### DistilBERT
-Model in use: distilbert-base-uncased
-Architecture: DistilBERT is a smaller, faster, cheaper, and lighter version of BERT.
-It distills 40% of the size of BERT while retaining 97% of its performance, using a technique called knowledge distillation.
-Training Data: Same as BERT.
-Salient Features: Uses 6 layers, with 768 hidden units and is case-insensitive.
-Reference: Sanh, Victor, et al. "DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter." arXiv preprint arXiv:1910.01108 (2019).

-### XLNet
-Model in use: xlnet-base-cased
-Architecture: XLNet incorporates ideas from Transformer-XL, the state-of-the-art autoregressive model, into the pretraining objective of BERT by maximizing the expected likelihood over all permutations of the input sequence tokens.
-Training Data: Trained on a larger corpus that includes BooksCorpus, English Wikipedia, Giga5, ClueWeb, and Common Crawl.
-Salient Features: Uses 12 layers, with 768 hidden units and is case-sensitive.
-Reference: Yang, Zhilin, et al. "XLNet: Generalized Autoregressive Pretraining for Language Understanding."
-NeurIPS 2019.

-### GPT-2 (Generative Pre-trained Transformer 2)
-Model in use: gpt2
-Architecture: GPT-2 is an unsupervised language model that uses the Transformer architecture.
-It generates synthetic text samples in response to the input text.
-Training Data: Trained on a dataset called "WebText," a corpus consisting of over 8 million documents (40GB of text) scraped from the internet.
-Salient Features: The base model has 12 layers, 768 hidden units, and is case-sensitive.
-Reference: Radford, Alec, et al. "Language Models are Unsupervised Multitask Learners."
-OpenAI Blog (2019).
-These models are integral parts of modern NLP pipelines and provide a wide array of capabilities, from embedding generation to complex sentence understanding and generation tasks.

 ## Platform Overview

 The platform consists of three modules: